 The track splits into two after about 400m, forming a large loop around Cathedral Rock.
 I take the left-hand fork, and the track gradually ascends over the next 1.8km to the junction with the track up to the top of the rock.

 A sign at the start of the track to the top warns that it’s a “Grade 5” trail (whatever that means) and involves a steep climb.
 The track immediately starts ascending quite steeply through rocky terrain, with frequent signage showing where the trail goes.

 After a few hundred metres, I reach the base of Cathedral Rock and the real fun begins

 There’s no exposure or climbing involved, but some scrambling is required as the route goes over large boulders and between crevices, towards the top of the rock.

 With the top in sight, there are a couple of chains to help climb some of the bigger boulders.
 Cathedral Rock was was formed millions of years ago by the Ebor volcano, with molten rock being forced into fissures deep within the earth’s crust.
-Weathering then exposed the large granite tors – the most notable being Cathedral Rock – as a series of large granite boulders balanced on top of each another.
+Weathering then exposed the large granite tors – the most notable being this one – as a series of large granite boulders balanced on top of each another.

 At the top of the rock Cathedral Rock is a large flat area, with views in all directions including across the New England Tableland and the nearby Round Mountain (distinguishable by its radar air navigation station on the peak).